 Being “Naughty”

-I understood why the drips had been attached to me, but I suddenly became aware of other equipment (catheters) attached to my private parts.
+I understood why the drips were attached to me, but I suddenly became aware of other equipment (catheters) attached to my private parts.
 I was horrified.
 I quickly and gradually pulled them away with my right hand.
 It certainly explained my lack of visits to the bathroom.
 After some emergency bleeping noises, the poor nurses had to face and clean up the awful mess later.
 Naughty me!
 I later was reduced to the indignity of wearing adult diapers after that.
-One nurse actually dropped her face down to my face level, and angrily scowled at me through her gritted teeth, ” never touch any tubes again!”, in Spanish.
-I felt like a child and that had been well and extremely told off!
+One nurse actually dropped her face down to my face level, and angrily scowled at me through her gritted teeth, “never touch any tubes again!”, in Spanish.
+I felt like a child and been well and extremely told off!
 However, after that, it meant that I had more freedom of movement each day to sit in the arm chair for an hour.
 Even with the big “Bridget Jones” sized diapers!

 A Little Try at Being Adventurous: That hadn’t been the end of my curiosity.
 I reasoned that, if I had a good leg, I should have been able to limp my way over to that elusive bathroom.
 Wrong!
-When I had managed to slowly edge myself off the end of the bed, I tried to stand up and realised that I had made a huge mistake.
-I hadn’t taken into account how weak I had been and ended up crashing in a heap onto the floor.
-I had made such a clatter, which attracted a lot of attention.
+When I managed to slowly edge myself off the end of the bed, I tried to stand up and realised that I made a huge mistake.
+I hadn’t taken into account how weak I was and ended up crashing in a heap onto the floor.
+I made such a clatter, which attracted a lot of attention.
 Again, the nursing staff hadn’t been too amused with me.
 I became a “fall risk” from then on.
 I really couldn’t blame them.
 I could have fallen badly, cracked my head or broken something.
 It never occurred to me at the time though.
-I was just had in a hurry to prove I that I could walk, or at least limp.
+I was just in a hurry to prove I that I could try to walk, or at least limp.
 Boy had I been wrong!

 24th January